hauchel/duco/doc/DucoPerf.md

 **t** selects the topuser with the number given, e.g. `1t` here selects  UNO1.
 `*** switchTopser exception list index out of range` occurs if number given is higher than top users available.

-**o** shows he users provided in `privusers.py`
+**o** shows he users provided in `privusers.py` .

 **u** selects the user with the number given, e.g `5u` selects the user with number 5.
 Guess why `*** switchUser exception list index out of range` would be shown.

-**b** shows the actual balance of the current user
+**b** shows the actual balance of the current user .

-**q** query the balance growth of current user
+**q** query the balance growth of current user.

-**f** switch to fast mode, query every 2 secods.
-In fast mode the values for 10sec, Minute and Ducos/day are for 2 seconds and 12 seconds and not really helpful.
-Anyway the balance is updated by the server only every about 6 seconds, so the fast mode is for debugging only.

-**n** switch to normal mode, query every 10 secods.
+**n** switch to normal mode, query every 10 seconds.

-**x** eXit program
+**x** eXit program.

 **?** and **#**  show the available commands.

+**f** switch to fast mode.
+The balance is updated by the server only once in a certain time (here from 6 to 10 seconds).
+In fast mode it queries every second and only updates if the balance has changed.
+This helps to understand the current reward system.
+The display is different:

+    Time          Total   Hash Mnr  timedelt  increase
+    19:05:58    120.587   2044  16  ( 8.000)    10.019
+    19:06:08    130.663   2024  16  (10.005)    10.075
+    19:06:14    140.710   2024  16  ( 5.997)    10.048
+    19:06:22    149.693   2024  16  ( 7.998)     8.983

+**timedelt** shows the actual difference in ms of the queries, this varies, mainly depending on server load.

+**increase** shows the growth of the balance since last query.
+Currently it's limited to about 10, but this might change without notice.

 ## jmin
 Invoke jmin.py, optionally a username can be provided as parameter.